-(3) AUTHORIZATION PERMIT ISSUANCE - Upon approval by the Design Excellence [Review] Officer, the Officer shall issue the Authorization Permit and notify the applicant.
-In addition, the Officer shall forward a copy of the Authorization and application materials to the Division of Building Inspection.
+(3) AUTHORIZATION PERMIT ISSUANCE - Upon approval by the Design Excellence [Review] Officer, shall Officer issue Authorization Permit and notify the applicant.
+In addition, the Officer a copy of the shall forward application Authorization and materials to the Division of Building Inspection.